Biont/sway-launcher-desktop/README.md

 2. The name of your provider (the same as what what you put inside the brackets, so `my-provider` in this example)
 3. The text that appears in the `fzf` window.
 You might want to prepend it with a glyph and add some color via ANSI escape codes
 4. (optional) Metadata that you can pass to `preview_cmd` and `launch_cmd` as `{2}`.
 For example, this is used to specify a specific Desktop Action inside a .desktop file

+The `preview_cmd` renders the contents of the `fzf` preview panel.
+You can use the template variable `{1}` in your command, which will be substituted with the value of the selected item.

+The `launch_cmd` is fired when the user has selected one of the provider's entries.